Theory of topological modules and continuous linear maps. #

 Instances For

-The topological closure of a closed submodule s
+The topological closure of a closed submodule s is equal to s.

 A subspace is dense iff its topological closure is the entire space.